Scholarship and funding opportunities

 MSc Environmental Engineering (H2UM)

-First established in 1950 as Public Health Engineering, the Environmental Engineering MSc course at Imperial College provides advanced training for engineers and scientists concerned with the control of pollution in the environment and the protection of public health through the provision of services such as water supply, wastewater treatment and municipal solid waste and hazardous waste management.
-The multidisciplinary nature of the subject is reflected in the staff involved in the course, whose backgrounds include chemistry, biology, statistics, geology, materials and medicine, as well as civil engineering.
+First established in 1950 as Public Health Engineering, the Environmental Engineering MSc course at Imperial College is a vocational programme, central to which are the concepts of sustainability and delivery of engineered solutions to conserve resources and protect the environment and human health.
+The programme deals with major topics in the provision of environmental services such as water supply, wastewater treatment, municipal solid waste and hazardous waste management and resource conservation and recovery as applied to both developed and developing countries.
+The multidisciplinary nature of the subject is reflected in the staff involved in the course whose backgrounds include chemistry, biology, statistics, geology, materials and medicine, as well as civil engineering.

-MSc in Environmental Engineering with Data Science and Mathematical Optimisation
+MSc in Environmental Engineering with Data Science (H2UMD)

 MSc in Environmental Engineering (H2UM)